Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Block operator matrices

 These are the main building blocks in the following factorization, where $M_1(\lambda)$ and $M_2(\lambda)$ encode the interaction of the different blocks of $\A$.
-These operators have been introduced in the context of the spectral theory of block operator matrices, see\cite[Lemma 2.1]{Nag89} for the case of bounded block operator operators, \cite[Theorem 2.4]{Nag97} for the unbounded diagonally dominant tridiagonal case, and also e.g. \cite[Proposition 2.3.4 ff.]{Tretter} for the general diagonally dominant case.
+These operators have been introduced in the context of the spectral theory of block operator matrices, see\cite[Lemma 2.1]{Nag89} for the case of bounded block operator matrices, \cite[Theorem 2.4]{Nag97} for the unbounded diagonally dominant triangular case, and also e.g. \cite[Proposition 2.3.4 ff.]{Tretter} for the general diagonally dominant case.

 \begin{proposition}[Factorization of diagonally dominant $\A$] Let Assumption \ref{ass:standing} be satisfied, and let $\lambda\in \rho(A)\cap \rho(D)\neq \emptyset$.
-Then the following hold: \begin{enumerate}[(a)] \item One has
+Then the following hold: \begin{enumerate}[{\rm(a)}] \item One has

-\item The operators $M_1(\lambda)$, $M_2(\lambda)$, and $\M(\lambda)$ are bounded on $X_1$, $X_2$, and $X$, respectively; \item The following are equivalent \begin{enumerate}[{\rm(1)}] \item $\lambda\in \rho(\A)$; \item $\M(\lambda)$ is boundedly invertible; \item $ M_1(\lambda) $ is boundedly invertible; \item $ M_2(\lambda) $ is boundedly invertible. \end{enumerate} \item If one of the previous conditions in \eqref{it:lambda_resolvent_c} is satisfied, then
+\item The operators $M_1(\lambda)$, $M_2(\lambda)$, and $\M(\lambda)$ are bounded on $X_1$, $X_2$, and $X$, respectively. \item The following are equivalent \begin{enumerate}[{\rm(1)}] \item $\lambda\in \rho(\A)$; \item $\M(\lambda)$ is boundedly invertible; \item $ M_1(\lambda) $ is boundedly invertible; \item $ M_2(\lambda) $ is boundedly invertible. \end{enumerate} \item If one of the previous conditions in \eqref{it:lambda_resolvent_c} is satisfied, then

 where $\M(\lambda)^{-1}$ has the block matrix representations

 \end{enumerate} \end{proposition}